salim-joshua/The-Odin-Project/Etch-A-Sketch/tasks.md

 ## Functions
 - Draw on Mouse-Click (Hold)
+- create fragment that saves current grid for opacity toggle

 ## Settings
  - Toggle Grid-Border
  - Toggle Opacity effect
  - Set opacity of very element to 10%, 50% and 100%